 What Should the Tongue Weight of a Trailer Be?

-To calculate the tongue weight of your setup, simply take the weight of your tow vehicle alone and subtract it from the weight of your tow vehicle with the trailer attached.
+To calculate the tongue weight of your setup, simply subtract the weight of your tow vehicle alone from the weight of your tow vehicle with the trailer attached.
 In other words, weigh your tow vehicle by itself.
-Then, with the trailer attached, weigh the truck again (with just the truck itself on the scale — the trailer is attached, but is not on the scale with the tow vehicle).
+Then, with the trailer attached, weigh the truck again (with just the truck itself on the scale — the trailer is attached to the hitch, but is NOT on the scale with the tow vehicle).

 If the result of your calculation is within the proper tongue weight range for your loaded trailer and the capacity of your hitch and tow vehicle, then your setup is within spec.
-Otherwise, some adjustments will need to be made.
+Otherwise, some adjustments will need to be made (like removing things from the trailer, or re-arranging them to reduce tongue weight).

 What Does a Trailer Coupler Do?